codr7/g-fu/README.md

 6
 ```

 `loop` allows exiting with a result by calling `break` anywhere within the body.
 Most of the hard work is performed by an anonymous, tail-recursive function.
-A locally scoped macro is used to trap `break`-calls and a fresh symbol is allocated for the variable `break-args` to prevent capturing the calling environment.
+A locally scoped macro is used to trap `break`-calls and a fresh symbol is allocated for the variable `break-args` to prevent potentially capturing the calling environment.

 ```
   (let loop (macro (body..)